Epicyclic motion of charged particles around a weakly magnetized Kiselev black hole: Magnetized Kiselev solution

 \section{Magnetized Kiselev solution}

 This work is based on the magnetized Kiselev solution derived in \cite{Lungu:2024iob}

 with $\Lambda = 1+B_0^2 r^2 \sin^2 \theta$, where $B_0$ is a constant related to the value of the magnetic induction on the axis of symmetry.
 In the followings, for simplicity, we shall denote the metric function $f(r)$ by $f$.
+The electromagnetic potential

-The magnetic field is oriented orthogonal to the equatorial plane of the black hole being generated by the electromagnetic potential:
+is generating a magnetic field which is axially aligned, breaking the spherical symmetry of the spacetime.
+The components of the magnetic field are given by the expressions

 The contribution of the quintessential fluid is contained in the metric function $f$ which has the general expression obtained by Kiselev \cite{Kiselev:2002dx}